 UX Researcher, UX Designer, UI Designer

-Waves is an online platform that helps mature students connect with like-minded individuals at coastal university and gives them a virtual outlet to create meaningful connections in a fully remote world.
+Waves is an online platform that helps first year students connect with like-minded individuals at Coastal University by giving them a virtual outlet to create meaningful connections in a fully remote world.

-COVID-19-related campus closure has impacted nearly every aspect of the student experience.
-Being fully online means that the usual student onboarding ceremonies, events, communities, and clubs will need to adapt to an online model or be suspended indefinitely.
+COVID-19-related campus closures have impacted nearly every aspect of the student experience.
+Being fully online means that the usual student onboarding ceremonies, events, communities, and clubs would need to adapt to an online model or be suspended indefinitely.
 Impacted the most are first-year students, who are at risk of not feeling immersed in the campus experience or a part of a larger student community, resulting in loneliness, depression, and other mental health issues.

 EY challenged us to empathize with first year students who were entering Coastal University during the pandemic.
 They also requested that we leverage any digital technologies available to completely reimagine a first-year student’s education experience.

 Before starting to design, we had to consider the following guidelines provided by EY:

 1. Your solution must be designed using Avenir as the primary font.
 You may use additional fonts of your choice.

 2. Your design solution must reflect the primary brand colours: #23BE36, #36285D, #3A3A3A, #FFFFFF